Componolit/gneiss/README.md

 Gneiss is a SPARK library providing a component-based systems abstraction for trusted components.
 Its main design goals are portability, performance and verifiability.
-Components build against the library can be compiled for the [Genode OS Framework](https://genode.org), the [Muen Separation Kernel](https://muen.sk) and Linux without modification.
+Components built against the library can be compiled for the [Genode OS Framework](https://genode.org), the [Muen Separation Kernel](https://muen.sk) and Linux without modification.
 Only a minimal runtime such as our [ada-runtime](https://github.com/Componolit/ada-runtime) is required.
 To enable